-Darius inherited the skills of the distiller from his Grandfather, who was renowned for producing a Polish moonshine known as Bimber.
+Darius inherited the skills of a distiller from his Grandfather, who was renowned for producing a Polish moonshine known as Bimber.
 This vodka-like spirit has been distilled in Poland since the early 19th century and was often used in the old days as currency in times of poverty.
 During Communist-era martial law the spirit was even seen as a way to fight the system and a symbol of resistance for those who drank it.
 It is a scenario that bears a remarkable resemblance to the illicit distillers of Scotland, who saw the outlawing of home distillation as English-imposed rule and made it their duty to continue their tradition no matter the consequences.

-Despite owning a successful business in West London, Darius long harboured a desire to become a fully fledged distiller in his own right, a dream which finally became a reality in 2015 with the opening of Bimber distillery – named in honour of his Grandfather and the resourceful, courageous nature of his people.
+Despite owning a successful business in West London, Darius harboured a desire to become a fully fledged distiller in his own right, a dream which finally became reality in 2015 with the opening of Bimber – named in honour of his Grandfather and the resourceful, courageous nature of his people.

 The distillery was completed with the addition of two copper stills named Doris and Astraeus, both of which are direct fired in the most traditional of styles.

-Since 2016, Bimber have been releasing a range of products from fruit-infused Vodkas to London Dry Gin but it would seem fair to say that whisky production has been at the top of the agenda from the very beginning.
+Since 2016, Bimber have been releasing a range of products from fruit-infused Vodkas to London Dry Gin but it would seem fair to say that whisky has been at the top of the agenda from the very beginning.
 The first casks were filled on the 26th of May 2016 which means that many of them have now become, or are fast approaching 3 years old, suggesting that an official bottling may not be too far away…

 In the meantime, Bimber sales director Farid Shawish was kind enough to send me a selection of samples including two new makes and four young spirits ranging from 34 to 35 months old.
 I won’t be reviewing them as such – mainly because I like to take value for money into account in my scores.
 Since these little beauties haven’t actually been made available to buy, I can’t really give them a score.
 No harm in sharing a few thoughts on them though.